-As a part of the Siemens Venture Car project, SJJPA is reevaluating food service delivery and procuring a vending solution to be installed in 14 cars.
+With many San Joaquins riders traveling great distances during trips that can include train and/or Thruway Bus travel, SJJPA is continuing to evaluate and explore food and beverage delivery models that will continue to make the service a desirable travel alternative.
+The challenge of delivering a hybrid service model has been met, and SJJPA is committed to following through with another unique challenge of adding vending to its delivery model mix.
+As a part of the Siemens Venture Car project, SJJPA has completed the procurement process for a vending solution to be installed in 14 cars.
 To maintain customer satisfaction by providing a similar product mix to the concurrent attended service (which will continue to operate on the current fleet), SJJPA envisions the vending solution to provide the following product mix: coffee, water, soda, snacks, fresh sandwiches, and salads.
 The intention is for the vending solution to provide a seamless customer experience in relation to the modern aesthetic and environment of the new Siemens cars.
 The vending solution should feel like a natural extension of the overall travel experience onboard the train.
+Contemporaneously, SJJPA is researching and assessing the feasibility of additional alternatives such as cart service on peak ridership trains.